 Founded in 1998, the world famous Alchemy Mastering is one of the UK’s leading audio mastering facilities.

 Located in an elegant West London mews, Alchemy’s mastering facility houses 3 studios designed by the Alchemists themselves.
 Each is equipped with a wide range of high end analogue and digital hardware and software processors, both vintage and cutting edge.

 For almost 20 years Alchemy have been mastering hit mainstream and underground records across all genres, from Techno to Classical, Rock to Jazz.

 Technical and creative Vinyl and Digital audio mastering

-Matt Colton was awarded the Music Producers Guild Mastering Engineer of the Year award in 2013.
+Matt Colton was awarded the Music Producers Guild Mastering Engineer of the Year award in 2018 and 2013.
 A mastering engineer since 1997, Matt joined Alchemy as a director and engineer in 2012 having previously worked at AIR Studios, Alchemy Soho, Optimum and Porky’s Mastering.
 Matt has worked with many of the world’s biggest and greatest artists including Coldplay, Muse, James Blake, George Michael, Peter Gabriel, Manic Street Preachers, Leftfield and on Flume's 2017 Grammy award winning " Skin " album.

 For booking and pricing enquiries relating to Matt please contact his manager email@example.com

 For technical enquiries or to speak to Matt direct please contact firstname.lastname@example.org